 - Constant Contact

 - A letter stating interest in the position and describing experience in organizing projects and using digital tools (no more than 2 pages).
-The letter should also clarify where you are in your studies and your anticipated date of graduation.
+The letter should also clarify where the student is in their studies and the anticipated date of graduation.

 - Two letters of recommendation.
-At least one must be from a faculty advisor (or director of graduate studies) in your home department clarifying that you are in good standing and making strong progress in the graduate program.
+At least one must be from a faculty advisor (or director of graduate studies) in the student’s home department clarifying that the student is in good standing and making strong progress in the graduate program.
 Letters can be sent to firstname.lastname@example.org.